yugutouoO/yugutouoO.github.io/source/_posts/题解——LeetCode.md

 ---
 title: 题解——LeetCode
 date: 2019-04-16 16:08:35
-tags: 题解
+tags:
-top: 10
+- LeetCode
-categories: Algorithm
+categories: 算法和数据结构
 ---
 # 720. Longest Word in Dictionary
 Given a list of strings words representing an English Dictionary, find the longest word in words that can be built one character at a time by other words in words.
 If there is more than one possible answer, return the longest word with the smallest lexicographical order.